Family History by Keith Clawson (November 9, 2002)

 John's son, James was known as Major James Stewart.
 James commission came from being a part of the Indiana County militia for over 40 years.

 Due to various reasons, there were a few of the Stewart families of the early nineteenth century that had only a few children which was highly uncommon in those days.
 This eventually leads into that the Stewart family tree is not as large as some other family trees that also causes there to be not many researchers doing work on this Stewart family.
 From my research, there appears to be at least three Stewart families in Indiana County that are not related.
 This has caused some confusion in the past since the different Stewart families had members with very similar names living in the same period as their namesakes in the other families.
+And to answer some questions, my Stewart family is not related to James Stewart, the famous Hollywood actor.

 HOME